Vedaantp/SatelliteImageSegmentation/README.md

 **Society and Electricity Satellite Segmentation** is powered by PyTorch & PyTorch Lightning, with a "from-scratch" UNet implementation and PyTorch's DeepLabV3 models.

 ### Directory
+**NOTE: Some directories/files are followed by another name in quotations to assist in project assignment name varification.**
 - `assets/`: 'data_folder' - Visual graphics for documentation purpose
 - `data/`: Initially empty, contains `raw/` dataset folder.
 More details are included in [Getting Started](#getting-started) below
 - `models/`: 'model folder' - contains checkpoints after each model run.
 Also contains a text file linking to author's best models.